bibleexchange/courses/_translations/church-history-related/questions/ch-sq-all-en.md

 ## TRUE or FALSE.
 John Huss was condemned as a heretic and was hung from a gallows by a council of the Roman Catholic Church.

 **FALSE.
 He was burned at the stake.**

+# Church History Study Questions 5: Reformed Church

+## What does the church name "Sardis" mean?

+1. Reknown
+2. Request
+3. Repairer
+4. **Remnant**

+## What really brought Europe out of the Dark Ages?

+1. Reliable facts
+2. Better education
+3. **Vernacular Bibles**
+4. Good politics

+## Who invented the printing press in 1456?

+1. **Johann Gutenberg**
+2. Leonardo da Vinci
+3. Johann Fust
+4. Martin Luther

+## What was the first book ever printed on that printing press?

+1. Farmer's Almanac
+2. **Latin Bible**
+3. Our Daily Bread
+4. Luther's 95 Thesis

+## What name was given to those who deny the universal authority of the pope?

+1. Orthodox
+2. Jesuit
+3. **Protestant**
+4. Pentecostal

+## Fill in the blank. **Martin** **Luther** is considered to be the father of the Reformation.

+## Fill in the blank.
+Martin Luther nailed **95** **theses** to the oak door of the Wittenberg Cathedral on Oct.
+31, 1517.

+## Fill in the blank.
+The Protestants in France were called **Huguenots**.

+## Fill in the blank.
+Twenty thousand Protestants were killed by the Catholics in one day on Aug.
+24, 1572, on what was referred to as the "**St.** **Bartholomew's** **Day** **Massacre**."

+## Fill in the blank.
+The people called **Separatists** were those we wanted to separate from the Church of England.

+Fill in the blank.
+The people called **Puritans** were those we wanted to purify from the Church of England.

+## TRUE or FALSE.
+John Knox led the Reformation in Scotland.

+**True**

+## TRUE or FALSE.
+The Pilgrim's came to the New World (America) to trade with Indians.

+**False.
+They came for religious freedom from the oppression of the Church of England.**

+## TRUE or FALSE.
+The Mayflower Compact was based on scientific principles.

+**False.
+The Mayflower Compact based upon Biblical principals.
+(The Mayflower Compact was the first document of self-government of the New World.)**

+## TRUE or FALSE.
+Muslims led a counter Reformation against the Protestants.

+**False.
+The Jesuits led a counter reformation against the Protestants.**

+# Church History Study Questions 6: Modern Church

+## What does PHILADELPHIA mean?

+1. **Brotherly love**
+2. Mercy of God
+3. Patience of hope
+4. City of peace

+## Which of the following group of words best describes the Modern Church Period?

+1. Poverty, worship
+2. Idolatry, selfishness
+3. **Missions, revivals**
+4. Industry, money

+## In what two countries did the the Great Awakening take place in the early 1700's?

+1. France and England
+2. **England and America**
+3. Sweden and America
+4. Germany and America

+## Who were the leaders of The Second Great Awakening?

+1. **Finney, Moody, Spurgeon**
+2. Knox, Zwingli, Smith
+3. Calvin, Erasmus, Luther
+4. Wesley, Whitefield, Moody

+## Leading up to the Modern Church Period, what dogma largely hindered the evangelizing of heathen nations?

+1. Sunday Worship
+2. Infant Baptism
+3. Catholic Eucharist
+4. **Calvin's Predestination**

+## Fill in the blank. **William** **Carey** was the father of the modern missionary movement.

+## Fill in the blank. **David** **Livingstone** was called the pathfinder of Africa.

+## Fill in the blank.
+The **Azusa** Street Revival was a mighty outpouring of the Holy Ghost in Los Angelas California.

+## Fill in the blank.
+Billy **Sunday** and Smith **Wigglesworth** were also notable preachers of this period.
+(What were their names?)

+## Fill in the blank.
+In the 1950's Oral Roberts, A.A.
+Allen, and William Branham all preached often in **Tent** **Revivals**.

+## True or False.
+Adoniram Judson was a missionary to Africa.

+**False.
+Adoniram Judson was a missionary to Burma.**

+## True or False.
+Hudson Taylor was a great missionary but never started other missionaries other than himself.

+**False.
+Hudson Taylor planted 849 missionaries, and started 205 mission stations.**

+## True or False.
+Billy Sunday preached strong against alcohol.

+**True**

+## True or False.
+Smith Wigglesworth was an Apostle of Faith who had a tremendous healing ministry.

+**True**

+# Church History Study Questions 7: Postmodern Church

+## What does the word LAODICEA mean?

+1. Mixture of doctrine
+2. Backsliding
+3. Compromise with sin
+4. **Rule by the people**

+## Why did Jesus say He would spew the Laodicean church out of His mouth?

+1. **Lukewarmness**
+2. Drunkenness
+3. Rebellion
+4. Repentance

+## In what verse in Revelations, did Jesus describe this church period as wretched, miserable, poor, blind, and naked?

+1. **3:17**
+2. 3:22
+3. 4:9
+4. 3:12

+## What do New Evangelicals emphasize?

+1. Inerrancy of scripture
+2. Witnessing to sinners
+3. **Compromise**
+4. Fresh anointing

+## Fill in the blank.
+The charismatic movement came out of the **Catholic** **Church**.

+## Fill in the blank.
+The **gospel** **of** **prosperity** has replaced the Gospel of Jesus Christ in many of our modern churches.

+## TRUE or FALSE.
+The Postmodern Church Period is over.

+**FALSE**

+## TRUE or FALSE.
+The Postmodern Church Period is run by the ballot box.

+**TRUE**

+## TRUE or FALSE.
+New Evangelicals believe there are errors in the Bible and some even denied Christ's Deity.

+**TRUE**